Raven45/CactEye-2/CactEyeOptics/CactEye 2 README.txt

 ******************Change Log******************

+CactEye Telescopes Continued 0.6.9
+- Recompiled for the latest version of DOE

 CactEye2 BETA 6.7
 - Recompiled for the latest version of DOE
 - The GRU-1000 now has a lifespan of 100 days.